Inn at Diamond Cove Portland Maine: From Baracks To Boutique Hideaway

-Though its address reads Portland ME, the luxurious, 44 room historic Inn at Diamond Cove is actually carved from a former military base on an island off the Maine coast.
-Getting there by ferry is just the beginning of the fun.
-Open Memorial Day to Labor Day, the Inn is a hideout from the crazy summer crowds in Portland, and a snug, intimate escape in the cooler shoulder seasons.
+Though its address reads 22 McKinley Portland ME, the luxurious, 44 room historic Inn at Diamond Cove is actually carved from a former military base on an island off the coast of Portland.
+So, getting there by ferry is just the beginning of your romantic getaway.
+Open seasonally, the Inn is a hideout from the crazy summer crowds in Portland, and a snug, intimate escape in the cooler shoulder seasons.

 Fort McKinley, on Great Diamond Island, was the largest of five military complexes constructed in Portland in the late 19th and early 20th centuries.
 These protected Maine’s principal city in one of the most well defended harbors in history.